12 games to scratch your travel itch during lockdown

 1 player at a time, age 5+ |

-While you can't travel the world, smart speakers are yet another way of at least pretending to explore.
 The Magic Door is one of the best and most popular of the smart speaker adventure games.
-Mainly for the kids, it's a straight fantasy adventure with wizards and princesses.
-It's free, it keeps inquiring minds busy in a way you can hear from the next room and while there's no out-and-about to go, it's a virtul out-and-about that'll keep the family amused.
+Mainly for kids, it's a straight fantasy adventure with wizards and princesses.
+It's free, keeps inquiring minds busy in a way you can hear from the next room and will keep the family amused.

 Readers can collaborate, age 5+ |